cyai/YT2Brief/Contributing.md

 ### 8 : Review Phase 🔍

 - 🎉🌟Congratulations!
-Sit and relax, you've made your contribution to js-dom-snippets project.
+Sit and relax, you've made your contribution to the project.
 Wait until the PR is reviewed and incorporate changes suggested by the community.
 After which the PR can be successfully merged.
   🎉🎊

 ### Note 📒

-- Make sure to align your button centered horizontally as well as vertically.
+- Make sure your code is working locally after the changes.

 - Don't forget to replace 'your_github_username' with GitHub Username.
-- If you are adding more than one buttons then give proper names such as Spyware007_1,Spyware007_2, your_github_username_1 and so on for all the buttons.
-- Make sure to add your button in the correct section.

 - Stage your changes for commit.